 The most Significant Shrine in Sikhism

-AVS Vrindavan is in close proximity to following spiritual, touristic & other popular destinations.
+AVS Vrindavan is close to following spiritual, touristic & other popular destinations.

 Note: You will be following a specific lifestyle during your treatment.
-If you plan to visit any of the following places, please do so before you start your treatment program.
+If you plan to visit any of the following places, please do so before starting your treatment program.

-Due to Retreat center's location in Himachal Pradesh, which is also referred to as Devbhoomi "Abode of Gods", you are in close proximity to the following holy lands and pilgrimage sites.
+Due to the Retreat center's location in Himachal Pradesh, which is also referred to as Devbhoomi, "Abode of Gods", you are in close proximity to the following holy lands pilgrimage sites.